n1ch0la5/aioli-cli/README.md

 - **Git SSH issues**: Ensure your SSH keys are set up correctly for GitHub
 - **Herd command not found**: Make sure Laravel Herd is installed and in your PATH
 - **VS Code doesn't open**: Ensure the `code` command is available in your terminal
+- **Database connection errors**: Make sure DBngin is running with MySQL and Redis services active

 ### Getting Help